lehoangan2906/neovim-setup-for-python-development/README.md

 # Neovim Setup for Python Development

 ## Introduction
-This guide walks you through setting up Neovim for Python development, including LSP configuration, auto-completion, and additional settings like tab width and comment behavior.
+This guide walks you through setting up Neovim for Python development, including Github Copilot, LSP configuration, auto-completion, and additional settings like tab width and comment behavior.

 ---